Praqma/helmsman/docs/desired_state_specification.md

 - password   : an environment variable name (starting with `$`) where your password is stored.
 Get the password from your k8s admin or consult k8s docs on how to get/set it.
 - clusterURI : the URI for your cluster API or the name of an environment variable (starting with `$`) containing the URI.
 - serviceAccount: the name of the service account to use to initiate helm.
 This should have enough permissions to allow Helm to work and should exist already in the cluster.
 More details can be found in [helm's RBAC guide](https://github.com/kubernetes/helm/blob/master/docs/rbac.md)
+- storageBackend : by default Helm stores release information in configMaps, using secrets is for storage is recommended for security.
+Setting this flag to `secret` will deploy/upgrade Tiller with the `--storage=secret`.
+Other values will be skipped and configMaps will be used.

+> If you use `storageBackend` with a Tiller that has been previously deployed with configMaps as storage backend, you need to migrate your release information from the configMap to the new secret on your own.

 Example: